-When it comes to petrol engines the situation is very similar to the VW Passat B6 and B7, so it’s not that good since all of the 4 cylinder engines made to 2011 can have more often problems with the prematurely worn timing chain mechanism or oil consumption.
+When it comes to petrol engines the situation is very similar to the VW Passat B6 and B7, so it’s not that good, since all of the 4 cylinder engines made to 2011 can have more often problems with the prematurely worn timing chain mechanism or oil consumption.

 Timing chain / tensioner issues

-Keep in mind that if you are replacing the timing chain mechanism then it’s also important to preventively replace the cam-bridge or camshaft bridge or camshaft bracket in other words.
-A tiny screen in it can become loose or fall out and either end up somewhere in the oil path, or get stuck between a metallic ball which acts like a valve to control the oil pressure to the camshafts.
+Keep in mind that if you are replacing the timing chain mechanism, then it’s also important to preventively replace the cam-bridge or camshaft bridge or camshaft bracket in other words.
+A tiny screen in it can become loose or fall out and either end up somewhere in the oil path, or gets stuck between a metallic ball which acts like a valve to control the oil pressure to the camshafts.
 This can cause oil starvation issues in the cylinder head and lead to premature camshaft wear + other issues which are definitely not good.
+Inconvenient I would say.
 But actually some say that the metallic ball can even completely fall out as well and cause other serious damage in the engine.
-Luckily only cars made to 2009 are mostly affected by this, since they have the earliest weak cam bridge.
-But because the cam-bridge was revised more than 3 times I would replace it also in younger cars with the timing chain.
+Fucking inconvenient too I would say.

 -Then there is the infamous issue with the excessive oil consumption which affects mainly the 4 cylinder engines made to 2011.
 The oil consumption is caused by undersized pistons, undersized piston rings and badly designed oil scraper rings – this is basically the area under the piston rings + thanks to the long oil change intervals the badly designed area under the piston rings gets clogged up with carbon.
 Because all of these reasons the oil will easily enter the combustion chamber and burn with the fuel.
 If you won’t solve this in time then the oil consumption will get only worse and you will end up with a clogged catalytic converter and destroyed engine in the worst case!

-“price for replacing the pistons at the dealer 4 000 – 6 000 €, at an independent mechanic it’s around 2 000 €”
+“price for replacing the pistons at the dealer 4 000 – 6 000 €, at an independent mechanic it’s around 2 000 € – 3 000 €“

-The oil consumption can be at around 1 L / 1 000 or 1 500 km, but it can be much worse as well, like 2 L / 1 000 km.
+The oil consumption can be 1 L / 1 000 or 1 500 km, but it can be much worse as well like 2 L / 1 000 km.